 PIRC does not release any company proxy reports to the media unless it has been published to clients first, and then as a rule only when asked.
 However from time to time PIRC believes it is in its clients' interests and the interest of all market participants to press release its voting recommendations on a particular company ahead of a company meeting.
-Pensions & Investment Research Consultants Limited Exchange Tower 2 Harbour Exchange Square London E14 9GE Telephone +44 (0)207 247 2323 Email info@pirc.co.uk www.pirc.co.uk
+PIRC has a dedicated channel to speak to Press, the mail address PIRC\Press@pirc.co.uk Only senior managers and directors speak to press, most frequently the Head of Financial Research and Analysis, the Head of Stewardship or the Managing Director.